Cats can see wavelengths in the blue-violet and greenish-yellow ranges, but they are mostly red-green color blind. See photo on right.

-Our cats see a different world than we humans do.
-They don’t share our discriminating color vision and are much more tuned into things that move quickly – like mice and birds.
+What my cat sees is different than what we humans see.
+Cats don’t share our discriminating color vision and are much more tuned into things that move quickly, like mice and birds.
+Cats have some color vision, see well in low light (Reference 1) and can recognize human facial expressions (Reference 2).

-On the other hand, humans have more “cone” cells in our retinas than cats do.
-These cells are why we have such excellent color vision – we see 3 colors: red, blue and green.
+Humans have more “cone” cells in our retinas than cats do.
+Cone cells are responsible for color vision.
+The intensity of color vision is determined by the number of cone cells.
+The number of shades of color seen are due to the frequencies of light the cells absorb.
+We see 3 colors: red, blue and green.
 We have some cone cells that respond to red light, others that respond to blue light, and still others that respond to green light.
-Cats have cone cells that are sensitive to blue and green light, but not red light.
-A cat’s world is “faded” and “blurry” compared to ours, without the vibrant hues that we see and of course, no reds.
+Cats have cone cells that are sensitive to blue and yellow light, but not red or green light.
+A cat’s world is “faded” and “blurry” compared to ours, without the vibrant hues that we see.
 Take a look Here.

 Motion Detecting

 We can see that treat lying on the carpet partly because we are better at detecting different shades and hues of color than a cat is.
-If the toss that treat though, the game changes, and kitty pounces on it.
-Cats are much better at detecting fast motion – cats’ eyes construct around 60 visual images per second, which is 2x as fast as our human brains.
+If we toss the treat, the game changes, and kitty pounces on it.
+Cats are much better at detecting fast motion – cats’ eyes construct more than 60 visual images per second, which is 2x as fast as our human brains.

 Closeup

-They are not able to see things closer than about 25 cm or 10 inches.
+Cats are not able to see things closer than about 25 cm or 10 inches.
 You may think this would handicap the cat when hunting but his super sense of smell and sensitive whiskers take over to hone in on that treat or mouse.

-What Cats see in the dark
+What my cat sees in the dark

 Cats’ retinas have many more “rod” cells than cone cells.
 These cells are very sensitive to light and allow the cat to see well where there is not much light – around dawn and dusk, when cats are out hunting.
 The cat’s pupils can vary from slits to large dark circles, regulating the amount of light reaching the sensitive rod cells.

 Ever noticed how your cat’s eyes seem to glow in the dark?
 The cat has another set of specialized cells in its eye.
-Behind the retina is the tapetum lucidum, a layer of cells that reflect light back through the retina so that the cones and rods have a second chance to process the light, which helps the cat see in the dark.
-Light shining into the pupils of the cat’s eyes will be reflected by the tapetum lucidum, giving the eerie “eye shine” of cats in the dark.
+Behind the retina is the tapetum lucidum, a layer of cells that reflect light back through the retina so that the cones and rods have a second chance to process the light.
+This helps the cat see when there is not much light.
+Light shining into the pupils of the cat’s eyes will be reflected by the tapetum lucidum, giving the eerie “eye shine” of cats in the dark (Reference 1).

-What does my cat see when he looks at me?
+What my cat sees when he looks at me

-What does this mean for you, the guardian?
+What does this mean for you, the cat guardian?

-Meet and greet by extending a hand to your cat so that he can confirm who you are by scent.
+• Greet your cat by extending a hand to him and saying his name, so that he can confirm who you are by scent and voice.

-A direct stare between cats is often a distance-increasing message – one cat telling the other to back off.
-The “slow blink” is friendly gesture between felines.
-Cats seem to appreciate their humans using the “slow blink”.
+• Avoid staring directly at your cat – a direct stare between cats is often a distance-increasing message – one cat telling the other to back off.
+Instead, most cats appreciate a “slow blink” (for more about “slow-blinking” see “Look at Me – Cats Communicate by Gaze“).

 Liked it?
 Take a second to support The Feline Purrspective on Patreon!